Financial Samurai

 During the 2009-2010 financial crisis, the government doled out massive bailouts to institutions such as AIG while allowing executives to pay themselves millions of dollars.
 AIG even had the audacity to contemplate suing the federal government this year for wrongful terms!
 What the hell.

-I felt sick to my stomach supporting such atrocities by a government who also discriminates against certain citizens while displaying no fiscal discipline.
-Why can’t we all be treated equally?
+Why can't we all be treated equally?
 Why is there a marriage penalty tax?
 How come your Social Security benefits go back to the government if you die without a surviving spouse?
-I don’t know.
+I don't know.

 Pay Less Taxes Because The Government Is Inefficient